- Vegetables: tomatoes

 - Production Systems: general crop production

-Activities for Objective 1: (1) After consulting with project statistician, PI met with producers and provided instruction on virus identification and scoring tomato varieties for resistance to AYVV and suitability for production on Guam.
-(2) Producers were given pre- and post-tests to measure knowledge gained.
-(3) Producers reviewed the characteristics of 40 varieties prepared by the project graduate student and PI and selected the 18 varieties that would be included in the trial.
-(4) PI and graduate student assisted each producer with a wet season variety screening trial.
-(5) Producers hosted a producer field day and members reevaluated the plots.
-(6) Producers begin a dry season variety trial but it was terminated due to damage from Typhoon Dolphin.
-As a replacement, a smaller trial consisting of the local preferred susceptible variety Season Red and 5 resistant varieties were planted.
-(7) Producers hosted a 2nd producer field day and members evaluated the plots.
-(8) Project statistician ran a MANOVA of the response variable data on some of the dry season trial data and interpreted the screening trial results for PI and producers.
+Activities for Objective 1: (1) June 2014, after consulting with project statistician, PI will meet with producers and instruct them on virus identification and score tomato varieties for resistance to TLCGV and suitablity for production on Guam.
+(2) Producers will be given pre- and post-tests to measure knowledge gained.
+(3) Producers will review the characteristics of 40 varieties prepared by the project graduate student and PI and select the 18 varieties that will be included trial.
+(4) August 2014, PI and graduate student will assist each producer with a wet season varietal screening trial.
+(5) October 2014, producers will host a producer field day and members will reevaluate plots.
+Rating will continue until December 2014.
+(6) March 2015, producers begin dry season varietal trial.
+(7) May 2015, producers will host a producer field day and members will reevaluate plots.
+Plot will continue until July 2015.
+(8) October 2015, project statistician will run a MANOVA of the response variable data and interpret screening trial results for PI and producers.

-Activities for Objective 2: (9) PI and producers hosted a workshop onsite at one of the variety trial locations for the island’s farmers, home gardeners, NRCS and the Department of Agriculture.
-After the workshop, an outreach survey was conducted similar to the one posted on the SARE program website.
-(10) Information presented in the public workshop was included in the 2016 revision of the “Eggplant, Pepper and Tomato Production Guide for Guam” and in a brochure on AYVV produced by the project graduate student.
-(11) A YouTube video was created about AYVV.
+Activities for Objective 2: (9) December 2015, PI and producer will host a workshop onsite at one of the variety trial locations for the islands farmers, home gardeners, NRCS and the Department of Agriculture.
+After the workshop, an outreach survey will be conducted similar in design and purpose to the one posted on the SARE program website.
+(10) January 2016, Information from the workshop will be placed in a brochure and posted on the UOG/ANR webpage.
+(11) March 2016, a YouTube video will be created about TLCGV using information in the brochure.